TotallyInformation/node-red-contrib-uibuilder/README.md

 - npm packages can be installed (or removed or updated) using the node's admin ui in Node-RED.
 This allows you to manage the availability of front-end libraries very easily.
 No need to have access to the servers command line.
 Any front-end library that is available as an npm package can be managed this way.
 Installed packages will be made available to your web app.

-- The node's module contains default html, JavaScript and CSS master template files that are copied to your local src folder for you to edit as required.
-This can be turned off via a flag.
+- Typically, very little code is needed to create a simple, data-driven web UI.
+The node's module contains default html, JavaScript and CSS master template files that are copied to your local src folder for you to edit as required.
 It gives you a simple to follow template that kick-starts your web app development.
+Additional templates are available (even external ones can be used) that help kickstart your development.

 - Messages sent from Node-RED to your web app can have a `msg.script` and `msg.style` property that will dynamically add that code to the web page - if allowed by the settings (default is off).